 The laneway that’s getting a green makover

-Guilford Lane is one of Melbourne’s lesser known laneways – but one of its most intriguing.
+Guildford Lane is one of Melbourne’s lesser known laneways – but one of its most intriguing.
 This rare example of the CBD’s industrial heritage, hidden away at the northern end of the city, is not what it used to be.
-In a good way, because a recent Green Your Laneway makeover has introduced potted plants and a man-versus-nature Mike Makatron mural.
+In a good way, because a recent Green your Laneway makeover introduced potted plants and a man-versus-nature Mike Makatron mural.